HIDEKI IRABU BASEBALL CARDS

 After posting impressive stats like a 15-5 record and 189 strikeouts in 1992, Irabu’s rising stardom led Topps to feature him as one of the first Japanese players in their prestigious annual MLB-licensed sets.
 His Topps rookie card from 1993 shows him with Chiba Lotte and established him as a major name for collectors overseas.
 In 1994, Irabu was included again in the regular Topps MLB set as well as the special “Topps Japan” subset highlighting stars from NPB.
 Other North American companies like Fleer and Score also began producing Irabu cards at this time as interest in his possible transition to the majors grew.

-Read also: 82 TOPPS BASEBALL CARDS
+Read also: HOW MUCH ARE 22KT GOLD BASEBALL CARDS WORTH

 The period from 1995-1997 saw Irabu continue dominating NPB while also embroiled in tense contract disputes with Chiba Lotte.
 As a result of this, his baseball cards issued in Japan during these years primarily came from independent publishers instead of the big brands.
 Sets such as BBM’s Zensho and Pinnacle’s NPB Legacy releases ensured Irabu remained a visible name in the Japanese card world even amidst uncertainty over his future.